maweina/ambari-elk-service/README.md

     * Select one host for Kibana Server.
 5. Assign slave and client components to hosts you want to run them on and click Next.
     * Select all hosts for Logstash Agents.
     * If Kibana Server host is not an Elasticsearch DataNode, select Elastic ClientNode for Kibana Server host.
+Otherwise, don't select Elastic ClientNode.
 6. Customize services and click Next.
-You don't have to change any ELK service configuration.
+   If you have installed all following services and their comopnents, you don't have to change any ELK service configuration.
+   Otherwise, you need remove uninstalled services/componnets in *logstash-data-source*.
+    * HDFS: NameNode, DataNode, JournalNode
+    * YARN: ResourceManager, NodeManager, App Timeline Server
+    * Hive: Hive Metastore, HiveServer2, WebHCat Server
+    * HBase: Master, RegionServer, Phoenix Query Server
+    * Zookeeper: Zookeeper Server
 7. Review the configuration and click Deploy.
 8. Once complete, the ELK service will be available in the Service navigation area.